lekimlarra/react-cdk-base-project/README.md

 #### API endpoints

 To create a new endpoint, add a new file (for now only Python) in the `resources/lambdas` folder.
-You should name your file following this nomenclature `METHOD-functionName.py`.
-The `METHOD` will be used to create the endpoint.
+You should name your file following this nomenclature `METHOD-functionName#PATH_VARIABLE1#PATH_VARIABLE2.py`, where:

+- `METHOD` will be used to create the endpoint with the method specified: `GET`, `POST`, `PUT`, etc.
+- `PATH_VARIABLEX` will be user to create a path variable.
-For example, `GET-users.py` will create a GET endpoint with the lambda.
+  For example, `GET-users#userId.py` will create a GET endpoint with a url like `/api/getuser/:userId` with the lambda.

 #### API usage